Pediatric Orthopedic Surgeons treating Spondylothoracic Dysostosis

 VEPTR (Vertical Expandable Prosthetic Titanium Rib)

-For providing cutting-edge pediatric orthopedic care, Medical City Kids Ortho has received recognition.
-For example, families come from all over the world to consult with our Pediatric Orthopedic specialists.
-In addition, our sophisticated labs can diagnose very rare conditions such as Spondylothoracic Dysostosis.
-After determining your child’s health, our care teams collaborate to develop a specialized treatment strategy — tailored to your family’s requirements.
+Medical City Kids Ortho earns recognition for providing advanced pediatric orthopedic care.
+Families travel from around the world to consult our Pediatric Orthopedic specialists.
+Our high-tech labs diagnose rare conditions, including Spondylothoracic Dysostosis.
+After evaluating your child’s condition, our care teams collaborate to create a treatment plan tailored to your family’s needs.

-Our recognized pediatric orthopedic specialists are responsible for the treatment of children and the many types of diseases and conditions.
-Altogether, Medical City Children’s Orthopedic and Spine Specialists has developed one of the best pediatric imaging systems in the world to monitor and record changes in children’s bodies.
-We invite you to call our office and make an appointment.
+Our expert pediatric orthopedic specialists treat children with a wide range of diseases and conditions.
+Medical City Children’s Orthopedic and Spine Specialists also developed one of the world’s top pediatric imaging systems to monitor and document body changes in growing children.
+We invite you to contact our office and schedule an appointment.

 Why Choose Medical City Children’s Orthopedics and Spine Specialists for Your Child